uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 As you've read in the writing assignment from the previous module, current AI legislation also provides the right to an explanation in the case of an automated decision.
-And, in many applications being able to explain why a certain prediction was made, can be very valuable, as it can help humans to assess whether they think that prediction is correct, or even desirable for the system to make (in the case of biases, for instance).
+And, in many applications, being able to explain why a certain prediction was made can be very valuable, as it can help humans to assess whether they think that prediction is correct, or even desirable for the system to make (in the case of biases, for instance).